Danny Saucedo: 2015–present: Så mycket bättre and touring

 In 2016, Saucedo participated in the Swedish TV-show Så mycket bättre, which was broadcast on TV4.
 Having scored more than 13 Top 40 hits in his native Sweden, he was well fit for the show, since the show's general premise is that each artist is supposed to make their own version of other artist's well known songs.
 Saucedo participated in the show again in 2019.
 He has in recent years been touring in Sweden, most recently with "The Run(A)way Show", which received acclaim from critics.
 In March 2020, some of Saucedo's shows had to be canceled, due to the amid arising concerns regarding the COVID-19 pandemic.

 He participated in Melodifestivalen 2021, when he qualified for the finale, held on 13 March 2021.
 He finished in seventh place with 74 points; 39 points from the international juries and 35 points from televoting.

+He participated in Melodifestivalen 2024 with "Happy That You Found Me"; he came first in his heat on 24 February 2024, qualifying for the final.